-A DSRP transaction is a Mastercard payment method that uses EMV-based cryptography to provide a safer, more secure transaction.
-All DSRP transactions are routed to the Mastercard network.
+A DSRP transaction is a Mastercard® payment method that uses EMV-based cryptography to provide a safer, more secure transaction.
 The use of DSRP by a merchant is optional.

 With DSRP transactions, Mastercard seeks to help merchants make payment transactions more secure for their customers, which can potentially also drive the following:

 In addition, consumers can benefit from increased security and the option to use their preferred payment device/app.

 Mastercard is committed to ensuring the increased security and integrity of all payment transactions.
 DSRP transactions represent a valuable new technology that enhances the security of remote payments.